mststats/MOSAIC/README.txt

 > Rscript mosaic.R --help
 to view these arguments and their defaults.
 For example, turn re-phasing on or off (see below).

+Note that MOSAIC uses the ff package to store and manipulate "fast files".
+The default location for these when running in an interactive R session is set by a call to tempdir(), whereas when running using Rscript on the command line it uses /dev/shm/ (which assumes a linux installation).
+These defaults can be changed by using the -f option for the command line or the ffpath argument when using run_mosaic() within R.

 ########  PHASE  #################################################################################################
 Phase is by default updated from initial phasing.
 You can turn this off by including -nophase in the command.
 Re-phasing is done by two algorithms: "phase hunting" and MCMC.
 The hunting is called in each round of EM->phase->thin.